Grenache Noir

 Wine Regions

-In France, Grenache is most likely found in the Southern Rhône Valley, where it plays a significant role in red blends along with Syrah and Mourvèdre.
-Grenache Blanc is also planted in the area and often contributes to rarer white blends.
-Popular appellations that often use Grenache Noir include Côtes du Rhône, Côtes du Rhône Villages and Châteauneuf du Pape.
+In France, Grenache is most commonly associated with the Southern Rhône Valley, where it plays a central role in red blends alongside Syrah and Mourvèdre.
+Grenache Blanc is also planted in the region and contributes to some of its less common white blends.
+Key appellations where Grenache Noir is prominent include Côtes du Rhône, Côtes du Rhône Villages, and Châteauneuf-du-Pape.

 Wine Styles and Tasting Notes